practicalcomputerscience/MicrobenchmarkGPHLlanguages/10 - Lines Of source Code (LOC): verbosity/README.md

 # Lines Of source Code (LOC): verbosity

-LOC is here understood as Source Lines Of Code or SLOC.
+LOC is here understood as Source Lines Of Code (SLOC).

 Table of contents: